Head lice infestations: A clinical update

 Clinicians should provide the following advice about treatment of head lice:

-- Treatment with an approved, properly applied, topical head lice insecticide (two applications seven to 10 days apart) is recommended when a case of active infestation is detected.
+- Treatment with an approved, properly applied, topical head lice insecticide (two applications 7 to 10 days apart) is recommended when a case of active infestation is detected.

 - The scalp may be itchy after applying a topical insecticide but itching does not indicate treatment resistance or a reinfestation.